The Battle of The Somme 1916

 London News Radio 01-07-1996

-Eighty years on, the British are visiting the battlefields of The Somme in greater numbers than ever before.
+Visitors from Britain and the Commonwealth are exploring the battlefields of The Somme in greater numbers than ever before.
 Are they really searching for great-uncle Frank or for something lost and buried far deeper?

-Christopher Long makes another of his frequent visits to the battle-fields of World War 1.
+Christopher Long makes another of his frequent visits to the battlefields of World War l.

 By Christopher Long